JeanArthurCostaDias/MOD17-OPTIMIZATION-AND-PREDICTION/README.md

 # Remote-Sensing
-Código utilizado no artigo que será enviado para a remote sensing
+Código utilizado no artigo que será enviado para a GIS and Remote Sensing